Paint a Rock for Alec Day July 30

-It has been nearly four years since Tallassee’s Alec Tyndall lost his life due to complications from an automobile accident.
+It has been almost 5 years since Tallassee's Alec Tyndall lost his life due to complications from an automobile accident.
 He had just turned 18-years-old.

-“He was driving to a friend’s house when said he looked away from the road for two seconds and he lost control and ran off the road resulting in him flipping his truck,” Alec’s father Randy Sewell said.
+"He was driving to a friend's house when he looked away from the road for two seconds and he lost control and ran off the road resulting in him flipping his truck," Alec's dad Randy Sewell said.

 Alec had just graduated from Tallassee High School weeks before his life was cut short.
 The young man, who, according to Sewell, was full of life, is now inspiring others to live their lives to the fullest.

-After losing his son, Sewell began painting rocks with some of Alec’s favorite characters, such as Minions, Pokémon and SpongeBob Square Pants.
-Some rocks carry an inspiring message along with the words “Rocks for Alec” as a way to honor his son and keep the young man’s memory alive.
+After losing his son, Sewell began painting rocks with some of Alec's favorite characters, such as Minions, Pokémon, and SpongeBob Square Pants.
+Some rocks carry an inspiring message along with the words "Rocks for Alec".
+After painting a few thousand rocks and placing them around the area for others to find, Sewell created a Facebook Group called Rocks for Alec.

-Now with a following of over 4,000 members, in an effort to stop texting driving, Sewell has deemed Alec’s birthday, July 30, as Paint a Rock for Alec Day.
-It’s easy to participate.
+Now with a following of over 5,700 members, the reason Sewell created the group to raise awareness on distracted driving.
+Sewell has deemed Alec's birthday, July 30, as Paint a Rock for Alec Day.
+It's easy to participate.

 When a rock is found it should be posted on the group's Facebook Page and hidden in a different location for another lucky rock hunter to find.